febeng16/lab2/README.md

 After i got my csv file of the tweet collecction, i went to create a visualization on QGIS to show specifically where those tweets came from.
 I focused my lication search on the Unites States and that is what my map is going to have.

 The picture above is the final map that i created, the orange dots shows that people have tweeted about Tigray's ongoing war and genocide usisng the hashtag #stopwaronTigray.
+There is more dots in Washington State, California, Washington DC, and Texas.
+This is because those states have big Ethiopian communities compared to other states.
+Majority of Ethiopians from back home end up in one of these states.
+It would make sense that those states have more tweets in those areas.